FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Waiting for opponent=Indicates you are waiting for an opponent to join your game.
 This appears after you have created a public game (through the "Create a game" menu).

-Waiting=This appears in the right-hand side box while you are playing a game, and are waiting for your opponent to make a move and finish his/her turn.
+Waiting=This appears in the challenges box, when you are waiting for the opponent the accept the challenge.

 Your turn=This appears in the box while you are playing a game.
 It indicates it is your turn to play.